An alternative foundation of quantum theory: The main theorems and theoretical results.

 Let a person $A$ be in a concrete decision situation.
 He is among other things faced with the choice between taking actions $a_1,...,a_n$.
 Define a decision variable $\theta$ as equal to $j$ if he chooses to make a decision $a_j$.
 If this is linked to my theory, we have to define what is meant by accessible and inaccessible decision variables.
 Let $\theta$ be accessible if $A$ really is able to perform all the actions $a_1,...,a_n$, and is able to make a decision here.
 If not, we say that $\theta$ is inaccessible.

 To carry out this connection, we have to give meaning to all the Postulates 1 to 4 of Section 3.
 Postulate 1 gives no problem; all variables connected to $A$ satisfy this postulate.
 Postulate 2 must be assumed.
-Then we consider, corresponding to the concrete decision associated with $\theta$, simpler decisions, with decision variables $\lambda$, such that each $\lambda$ is a function of $\theta$.
+Then we may consider, corresponding to the concrete decision associated with $\theta$, simpler decisions, with decision variables $\lambda$, such that each $\lambda$ is a function of $\theta$.
 A way to achieve this is to let these simpler decisions be associated with disjoint subsets of the actions $a_1,...,a_n$.
 It then seems obvious that the simpler decisions are accessible when the decision connected to $\theta$ is accessible.

 Postulate 3 is a challenge here, but it can be satisfied in the following situation: Assume that $A$ has concrete ideals when making his decisions, and he can imagine that one of these ideals has made similar decisions before, but he does not know this so concretely that he can figure out what the ideal person would have done in his concrete case.
 Let the inaccessible variable $\phi$ correspond to the choices that $A$'s ideal would have done.
+Alternatively, we can let $\phi$ consist of the whole past history of $A$ together with what may be called the freee will of $A$.

 Postulate 4 may be justified by appealing to Zorn's lemma for the partial order defined by taking functions of decision variables.
 The maximal decisions that can be made by $A$ will have a special place in the proposed quantum decision theory.